MustafaKpn/networking-notes/connecting-systems-notes.md

 * Layer 2 also introduces mac address for every connected devices.
 Example of a mac address: 23:22:fb:b9:5b:75
     * MAC addresses are uniquely attached to hardwares (not software).
 This is assigned by the manufacturer.
     * The mac address on a network card should be globally unique
+* Ethernet is a L2 protocol used generally for local networks.
 * Frames used by layer 2 consist of:
     1. Preamble and start frame delimiter.
 This is to allow devices to know the start of a frame.
     2. The destination and the source MAC addresses.